srl-labs/containerlab-workshop-ch/50-clab-vscode-extension/README.md

 We can click the **View Logs** button of this box to open the **Output** panel and watch all logging and backend command execution.

-Looking back at the tree view, you should be able to see the icon colour of the lab change to a &nbsp;:green_circle:&nbsp; when the lab is up and running.
+Looking back at the tree view, you should be able to see the icon colour of the lab change to a green circle <span style="font-size: 20px;">🟢</span> when the lab is up and running.

 With the lab running, you can expand the lab in the tree view and go all the way down to interface level.